koteikanata/rsschool-cv/cv.md

 I am looking for a job as a junior frontend developer.
 At the moment I have experience in developing single-page websites, solving algorithmic problems and other small projects, examples of which you can find on my github.
 Now I am actively studying js, ts, react.
+I want to create useful and convenient web applications.

 ### Skills
 - js/ts